How to Write to your B2B's Buying Committee Without Losing Half the Room

 Identify the top 4-5 committee members who will be involved in the buying decisions.

-The usual suspects often include The Initiator, The User, The Champion, The Gatekeeper, The Approver and The Decision Maker.
+For this example, we will write for The Initiator, The User, The Champion, The Gatekeeper, The Approver and The Decision Maker.

 List their top concerns and desired outcomes,